alexandercarls/PopcornAPI/README.md

 # Details

-Images and torrent files are stored on Azure Blob Storage (geo-redondant).
+Images and torrent files are stored on Azure Blob Storage (geo-redundant).

 Data is stored in Azure SQL Server 2016.